Submitted by Barrett Morgan ... on

 The whole frame is made from cedar 4x4 posts.
 It’s beefy.
 I used pocket holes and wood glue to put the rectangle sides together.
 The horizontal piece on the floor is just held in with 7” long lag bolts that are maybe 1/2” thick.

 How did I figure out the measurements?
-The height is up to my elbows (almost) and the width was just the size of that top piece of inch thick butcher block-ish board.
+The height is up to my elbows (almost) and the width was just the size of that top piece of inch thick butcher block-ish board (like this one) .
 They sell those big pieces at the major orange and blue handyman stores.

 So far I love it.
 A friend gave me an old drafting chair that helps alleviate some back pain throughout the day.
 I feel more active standing up and I don’t go home feeling worthless.
 I walk around my office randomly and I feel like I get a lot more done.
 I’ve even lost 10lbs by not sitting on my butt all day (and taking my own lunch to work).